 The Local Authority Health and Safety Management Arrangements Asbestos in the Workplace can be downloaded from the Council's Intranet.
-Please contact Asbestos Technical Officer for further advice 0151 606 2353.
+Please contact Asbestos Technical Officer or FM Assist for further advice.

 The asbestos register is held in the school office and will be made available to all staff and visiting contractors and their employees prior to carrying out inspections, maintenance, repair or construction activities This includes even small jobs such as installing telephones or computers, putting up shelving or installing security services.

-The responsible persons (Mrs J. Hall and Mr P. Davies) shall ensure:
+The responsible persons (Mrs J. Tomkinson and Mr P. Davies) shall ensure:

-- The asbestos log is maintained and that any changes are notified to the Local Authority, Technical Services Department immediately. - All work on the fabric of the building or fixed equipment is entered in the permission to work log and signed by those undertaking the work.

-A six monthly visual inspection of asbestos containing materials on site is conducted, recorded in the asbestos log and a copy sent to the Local Authority's Asbestos Management Team, Technical Services, Cheshire Lines, (0151 606 2353).
+- The asbestos log is maintained and that any changes are notified to the Local Authority, Technical Services Department and FM Assist immediately. - All work on the fabric of the building or fixed equipment is entered in the permission to work log and signed by those undertaking the work. - A six monthly visual inspection of asbestos containing materials on site is conducted, recorded in the asbestos log and a copy sent to the Local Authority's Asbestos Management Team, Technical Services, Cheshire Lines, (0151 606 2353) and FM Assist